 All Coffees Are Not Equal

-In testing coffees with high-tech lab tools, Arnot found that levels of chlorogenic acids could be dramatically higher-by a hundred times or more-in the healthiest coffees, maximizing their therapeutic qualities.
+In testing coffees with high-tech lab tools (think back to CSI episodes with mass spectrometers), Arnot found that levels of chlorogenic acids could be dramatically higher—by a hundred times or more—in the healthiest coffees, maximizing their therapeutic qualities.
 And, he identified how to get the most antioxidants in a cup of java.

-- The bean: Beans grown at higher elevations contain more chlorogenic acids and more flavor.
+The bean: Beans grown at higher elevations, rather than on low-lying flatlands, contain more chlorogenic acids and—lucky for us—more flavor.
 Ethiopian and Kenyan beans fall into this category, and higher-elevation beans from other areas also fit the bill.
 One way to identify them is by taste, and coffees, like fine wines, are reviewed and ranked by expert tasters.
 For coffee ratings, check out www.coffeereview.com.

 Coffee Buying Tips

 Shade grown coffees are becoming more plentiful.
 Shade can be induced artificially, with a plastic-wrap-style covering, to promote yield, or can be natural from indigenous trees, enhancing the ecology of an area and creating different flavors in beans.
 Its effect on antioxidant content has not been widely researched, but one study in Thailand found that antioxidant levels were higher with natural, rather than artificial, shade.